-In the atmosphere ozone develops from the gases coming out of smokestacks, tailpipes etc. When these gases come in contact with the sunlight, they react and form smog (ozone).
+In the atmosphere, ozone develops from the gases coming out of smokestacks, tailpipes, etc. When these gases come in contact with the sunlight, they react and form smog (ozone).

 When nitrous oxide and hydrocarbons that is VOCs react with the sunlight ozone is formed.
-From power plants, motor vehicles and other high-heat combustion sources, NOx is emitted.
-And VOx is emitted from motor vehicles, chemical plants, refineries, factories, paint etc. Carbon monoxide is also emitted from motor vehicles.
+From power plants, motor vehicles, and other high-heat combustion sources, NOx is emitted.
+And VOx is emitted from motor vehicles, chemical plants, refineries, factories, paint, etc. Carbon monoxide is also emitted from motor vehicles.
 If the ingredients are present under the right conditions, they react to form ozone.
-In addition, winds can carry ozone far from where it began, even internationally across borders and even the oceans.
+In addition, winds can carry ozone far from where it began, even internationally across borders, and even the oceans.

-From ozone pollution who are at risk?
+From ozone pollution who is at risk?

-People suffering from lung diseases like asthma and chronic obstructive pulmonary disease also known as COPD, which includes emphysema and chronic bronchitis, outdoor workers, children, older adults etc. are more at risk.
-Some evidence suggests that other groups including women, people who suffer from obesity and people with low incomes may also face higher risk from ozone.
+People suffering from lung diseases like asthma and chronic obstructive pulmonary disease also known as COPD, which includes emphysema and chronic bronchitis, outdoor workers, children, older adults, etc. are more at risk.
+Some evidence suggests that other groups including women, people who suffer from obesity, and people with low incomes may also face higher risk from ozone.
 People with certain genetic characteristics and people with reduced intake of certain nutrients such as vitamin C and E are at greater risk from ozone exposure.

 Effects on health and environment of ozone

-- Breathing ozone can cause chest pain, coughing, throat irritation and airway inflammation.
+- Breathing ozone can cause chest pain, coughing, throat irritation, and airway inflammation.

-- Reduced the functioning of lung.
+- Reduced the functioning of the lung.

-- Ozone worsens bronchitis, emphysema, asthma etc.
+- Ozone worsens bronchitis, emphysema, asthma, etc.

 - Increases the risk of respiratory infection and susceptibility to pulmonary inflammation (COPD).